CALL 612-373-3366

 Yes, clients have access to pianos.

-Do all clients enrolled in the Long-Term Residential Recovery program sing in the MnTC Choir?
+Do all clients enrolled in the Long Term Recovery Program sing in the MnTC Choir?

-Yes, everyone in the Long-Term program is required to participate in the choir activities.
+Yes, everyone in the Long Term Recovery Program is required to participate in the choir activities.

 Can I have overnights with my spouse?